TAZARA Railway: The Tanzanian interior

 Further south, the railway cuts through the fertile Kilombero Valley, and skirts the great Kibasira Swamp.
 The next section, between Mlimba (the Kingdom of Elephants) and Makambako (the Place of Bulls) was to be 158 km long, and presented the builders of the railway with the greatest challenge.
 To lay track across rugged mountains, precipitous valleys and deep swamps, it was necessary to construct 46 bridges, 18 tunnels, and 36 culverts.
 Because of the heavy rainfall in this area, intricate drainage works had to be integrated with every feature.
 The most spectacular feature is the bridge across the Mpanga River, which stands on three 50 m tall pillars.

 At Kidatu, a metre gauge branch railway connects to the Central Line at Kilosa.

 The TAZARA then climbs into the Southern Highlands of the Iringa Region and levels out onto a rolling plateau.
 Here, in the coffee and tea country of the Njombe Region, the weather becomes noticeably cooler, the air sharper.
 On the approach to Makambako, the Udzungwa Mountains National Park rise 2137 m to the north, while the Kipengere Range roll ahead to the south.
 Makambako is one of the meeting points of the railway and the Tanzania-Zambia Highway.

 From Makambako the railway and the highway run a parallel course towards Mbeya running past the Kipengere Range that towers to the south.
 Here in the Mbeya Region, the Tazara crosses several upstream tributaries of the Great Ruaha, which are lined with belts of forest and grasslands.

 After the Kipengere Mountains, the Uporoto Range takes over with the Usangu Flats stretching to the north.
 From Mbeya town, both the railway and the highway heads northwest to Tunduma where they cross the border into Zambia.

 Zambia

 The Tazara enters northeastern Zambia in the Nakonde District, in the Muchinga Province, and heads southwest to Kasama.
 It then turns due south and crosses the Chambeshi River en route to Mpika.
 After entering the Central Province, the railway again turns to the southwest, running along the northern foothills of the Muchinga Mountains, past Serenje and Mkushi to Kapiri Mposhi, located due north of the Zambian capital, Lusaka.
+Chinese companies are upgrading the 1,860km rail line to Dar es Salaam in Tanzania, which will link Zambia’s copper region to a port on the Indian ocean.